 Ecology drought response committee continues to monitor water supplies in Washington

-As lead agency for drought response in Washington State, the Department of Ecology will convene the state Water Supply Availability Committee (WSAC) again in mid-August.
+As lead agency for drought response in Washington State, the Department of Ecology convened the state Water Supply Availability Committee (WSAC) again on August 28, 2014.
 The committee of state and federal agencies monitors snowpack and water supply conditions and advises the Governor on the need for a drought declaration when dry conditions persist.
-The August meeting of the committee will be its fourth in 2014.
+The August meeting of the committee was the fourth in 2014.
+More information will be provided soon.

 Snowpack, stream flows, precipitation healthy in May